It can be very worrying if your pet is lost, but there are several things you can do.

 - The exact date that they were last seen

 - More than one telephone number to contact

-We also encourage you to speak to all your neighbours, local vets and rescue centres in case they have seen your pet.
-Ask your neighbours to check their garages and sheds in case your pet has accidentally been shut inside.
+We would also encourage you to speak to all your neighbours, local vets and other rescue centres in case they have seen your pet.

 What's happening on Facebook...